dogweather/forkful/content/en/go/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates in programming is a fundamental task allowing developers to evaluate the chronological relationship between dates.
-Such comparisons underpin functionalities like determining durations, scheduling tasks, and validating date ranges, making it crucial for applications that rely on temporal logic.

 ## How to:
 In Go, dates are primarily handled with the `time.Time` type from the `time` package.
 To compare two dates, we can use methods such as `Before()`, `After()`, and `Equal()` provided by the `time.Time` type.
 Let's delve into examples illustrating how to compare two dates:

 ```go